Syncano/website/_posts/2014-10-09-getting-started-swift-playground.markdown

 <p>When you create a new playground file, it will be filled with this content by default:</p>

-{% highlight javascript linenos %}// Playground - noun: a place where people can play
+{% highlight javascript linenos=table %}// Playground - noun: a place where people can play

 import UIKit